Sojasmine/alana/Testing.md

   * Manage Category

-  > Admin can add and remove category from the djando administration account.
+  > Admin can add and remove a category from the Django administration account.

-  * update products description and price.
+  *  Update products description and price.

-  > With the edit putton, admin can update any product without problem.
+  > With the edit button, the admin can update any product without a problem.

   ![update](screenshot/update.jpg)